CATEM1NAL/APyday-2/FAQ.md

 You can either roll with it and take the one time bonus for your first multiworld, or reset the save file to fix it ('Options' > 'Advanced' > 'Reset Account Progression').

-## Can I jump between different Criminal Dawn multiworlds?
+## Can I use multiple save files to play multiple multiworlds at once?
 No. I have a concept for an automated save switching system that will allow you to jump between multiworlds without having to reset your multiworld data, but due to how PAYDAY 2 works it will take a bit of time to figure out and implement.
 Due to this it's a low priority feature,